-The Office of Tribal Sovereignty (OTS), located in Albuquerque, New Mexico, manages and oversees all matters related to tribal appraisal programs operating under P.L.
-93-638 Self-Determination (SD) (Title I) contracts and Self-Governance (SG) (Title IV) compacts.
-OTS works with the Bureau of Indian Affairs (BIA), Office of Self-Governance (OSG), and Tribes and consortiums to negotiate tribal appraisal provisions, administer and monitor contracted programs, and determine and initiate annual distribution of funds to Tribes and consortiums.
-In addition to outreach, liaison, consultation, and ombudsman activities, the Associate Deputy Director serves as the approving official for Memorandums of Understanding (MOUs) for program specifications and proposed changes to appraisal SD contracts.
+The Office of Tribal Sovereignty (OTS), located in Albuquerque, New Mexico, manages and oversees all matters related to Tribal appraisal programs operating under P.L.
+93-638 Self-Determination (Title I) contracts and Self-Governance (Title IV) compacts.
+OTS works with the Bureau of Indian Affairs (BIA), Office of Self-Governance (OSG), and Tribes and consortiums to negotiate Tribal appraisal provisions, administer and monitor contracted programs, and determine and initiate annual distribution of funds to Tribes and consortiums.
+In addition, OTS conducts liaison, consultation, and ombudsman activities.
+The Associate Deputy Director serves as the approving official for Memorandums of Understanding (MOUs) for program specifications and proposed changes to appraisal contracts and other agreements.

-OTS also serves as a point of contact for tribal appraisal programs for existing and new Tribes and Alaska Consortiums considering assumption of responsibility for the appraisal program under a Title I or IV program.
+OTS also serves as a point of contact for Tribal appraisal programs for existing and new Tribes and Alaska Consortiums considering assumption of responsibility for the Real Estate Appraisal Services program under a Title I or IV program.
 Another of OTS's core functions is outreach---accomplished by presenting at national DOI-sponsored conferences and Indian workgroups and meeting with Tribes and Alaska Consortiums, client agencies, and other stakeholders about AVSO services, key inquiries, and issues.

 Associate Deputy Director, Office of Tribal Sovereignty